Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 burning to occur within the shock.
 Allowing this to happen can lead to unphysical results.
 The burner unit includes a multidimensional shock detection algorithm that can be used to prevent burning in shocks.
-If the parameter is set to , this algorithm is used to detect shocks in the Burn unit and to switch off the burning in shocked cells.
+If the ``Burn/useShockBurn`` parameter is set to ``.false.``, this algorithm is used to detect shocks in the Burn unit and to switch off the burning in shocked cells.

 Currently, the shock detection algorithm supports Cartesian and 2-dimensional cylindrical coordinates.
 The basic algorithm is to compare